Massachusetts Spy: History

 When articles from the Spy were reprinted in other papers, the country as a whole was ready for Thomas Paine's Common Sense, which was published in 1776.
-The newspaper had to be relocated from Boston to Worcester, Massachusetts, "after the April 6, 1775 issue" just before the Battles of Lexington and Concord and the subsequent Siege of Boston to prevent the arrest of the publisher and printers and the presses from being seized and destroyed by the British; it resumed publication in Worcester on 3 May 1775.
+The newspaper had to be relocated from the third floor of today's Union Oyster House in Boston to Worcester, Massachusetts, "after the April 6, 1775 issue" just before the Battles of Lexington and Concord and the subsequent Siege of Boston to prevent the arrest of the publisher and printers and the presses from being seized and destroyed by the British; it resumed publication in Worcester on 3 May 1775.

 The paper was later published by the son of Isaiah Thomas, Isaiah Thomas, Jr., and continued under similar names and different owners until some time in the first decades of the 19th century.